nicholaschen09/nicholaschen09/README.md

 hi i'm nicholas!

-i'm currently:

-- working at [textql](https://textql.com) as a software engineer intern in nyc
+- currently working at [textql](https://textql.com) as a software engineer intern in nyc
 - studying systems design engineering at the [university of waterloo](https://uwaterloo.ca/)
 - previously helped build some awesome things at [ownr](https://www.ownr.co/) and [rbc](https://www.rbc.com/)